OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Connect-to-GNS3-VM-Guac.md

 ### Black Screen of Death (BSOD) Mitigation
-If you encounter a black screen when trying to connect to the GUI on the gHost there is a connection in the folder **ITS-XXXX-SSH-BSOD-Fix** (where XXXX is the course number).
+If encountering a black screen when trying to connect to the GUI on the gHost, there is a connection in the folder **ITS-XXXX-SSH-BSOD-Fix** (where XXXX is the course number).
 This connection will open a SSH terminal to the gHost and run a command that should fix the black screen issue.
 It will not harm anything to run this command even if not experiencing the black screen issue.

 ## Further Troubleshooting the Black Screen of Death (sigh)
-If you are still experiencing issues with a black screen after running the above BSOD fix connection, you may need to run the following command manually.<br>
+If still experiencing issues with a black screen after running the above BSOD fix connection, it may be necessary to run the following command manually.<br>
 **DO NOT RUN THIS UNLESS INSTRUCTED BY THE PROFESSOR.**

 It's used via the SSH Guac connection: